Shlomo Ben-Yosef: Aftermath and legacy

 Ben-Yosef became a martyr for the Revisionist cause.
 Today, he is commemorated by some in Israel as one of the Olei Hagardom.
 Streets in Israel have been named for him, and he is commemorated on Olei Hagardom memorials throughout the country.

+In 2010, two United Arab List Knesset members, Ahmad Tibi and Taleb el-Sana, were ejected from the chamber for heckling a speech by Benjamin Netanyahu about the Olei Hagardom.
+Tibi interrupted with, "They shot at a bus of civilians… they killed a minister.
+Is killing a minister permitted?
+Are they heroes or terrorists?"
+This was interpreted by Ynet as referencing Shlomo Ben-Yosef and the assassination of Lord Moyne by two Lehi militants.